 As global trade remains in flux, recent booking data reveals shifting momentum in U.S. container exports.
 While much of the recent attention has focused on import declines tied to tariff-related uncertainty (see our latest bookings tracker) exports tell a more complex story.
-Through late April 2025, exporters are navigating policy changes, regional demand shifts, and supply chain recalibrations, all of which are reflected in the week-to-week variability seen in U.S. TEU booking volumes.
+Below, we break down US export bookings and US to China bookings and what it may signal for exporters in the second half of 2025.

 US Export Bookings

 This chart displays weekly U.S. export container booking volumes measured in TEUs (twenty-foot equivalent units), alongside both week-over-week (WoW) and year-over-year (YoY) percentage changes.
-It highlights recent volatility in booking activity as well as underlying year-over-year growth trends across the first four months of 2025.

 Notice: Update to Real-Time Data Access